Skip to Content

 Netflix Keeps Logging Me Out – 5 Reasons + Fixes

-In this post, I’ll take a look at all the possible reasons, and the fixes to this issue with Netflix logging you out.
+In this post, I’ll take a look at all the possible reasons for this issue and the fixes to help you get back to uninterrupted streaming.

 1. Outdated Account Information

-If the account information on your device is outdated, Netflix will keep logging you out.
-This data can be from the Netflix app that is downloaded, or your device’s operating system.
+If the account information on your device is outdated, Netflix will sign you out.
+This data can be from the Netflix app that is downloaded or your device’s operating system.
 If this software needs to be refreshed, the online video app will sign you out.

-If your device is already on the latest operating system, Netflix will keep logging you out for these additional reasons;
+If your device is already on the latest operating system, Netflix may sign you out for these additional reasons;

 2. Netflix technical problem